0333 0111 903

 - If the court approves an expert to be used you may have to contribute to their fees if you lose

-Our guide to resolving a dispute and making a small claim
+Our free guides to resolving a dispute and making a small claim

-The small claims process is designed so that it can be undertaken by individuals without the need for a solicitor, however in practice the process can be complex and time-consuming.
-To help you we provide free guides on submitting a claim yourself as well as fixed fee services to help with specific legal areas such as drafting a letter before action.
+To assist we provide free guides on submitting a claim yourself as well as explaining our fixed fee services to help with specific legal areas such as drafting a letter before action.

-Find out more by visiting our guides below.
+Find out more by viewing the below guides.

 'No Win No Fee' subject to entering into an agreement with a suitable insurance policy and complying with your responsibilities under its terms.